ZhaoLulu1/RL_IssacGym_Humanoid/README.md

 The aim of this repository is to become acquainted with the MuJoCo environment and to understand the dynamics of the Humanoid robot.

-This code is based on inspiration from: https://github.com/huanzhang12/SA_PPO
+This code is based on: https://github.com/huanzhang12/SA_PPO

 ## Setup